Maya Region: Pre-Cenozoic

-Middle America, including the Mayan Region, is thought to have taken shape sometime after 170 million years ago.
+Middle America, including the Maya Region, is thought to have taken shape sometime after 170 million years ago.
 Its formation is thought to have 'involved [the] complex movement of [various] crustal blocks and terrains between the two pre-existing continental masses [ie North and South America].'
 Details of the pre-Cenozoic portion of this process (ie 170–67 million years ago), however, are not widely agreed upon.
 Nonetheless, it has been proposed that the northern Lowlands were subaerially exposed by some 150 million years ago.

 Cenozoic

-Details of the Cenozoic (ie 66–0 million years ago) geologic history of Middle America, including the Mayan Region, are relatively more widely agreed upon.
-In broad strokes, the Mayan Highlands and Pacific are thought to have been subaerially exposed by some 40 million years ago, with these being initially separated from the northern Lowlands by the incipient Bay of Honduras.
-The Bay is thought to have closed by at least 20 million years ago, thereby finally linking the northern and southern portions of the Mayan Region together.
+Details of the Cenozoic (ie 66–0 million years ago) geologic history of Middle America, including the Maya Region, are relatively more widely agreed upon.
+In broad strokes, the Maya Highlands and Pacific are thought to have been subaerially exposed by some 40 million years ago, with these being initially separated from the northern Lowlands by the incipient Bay of Honduras.
+The Bay is thought to have closed by at least 20 million years ago, thereby finally linking the northern and southern portions of the Maya Region together.